openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## VP Token

-The VP Token MUST either contain a single verifiable presentation or an array of Verifiable Presentations.
-Section 9.3 of [@!OpenID.VCI] defines whether a Verifiable Presentation must be represented as a JSON string or an object depending on a format.
-When format of a Verifiable Presentation requires it to be passed as a JSON string, an object in the VP Token MUST contain a key value pair, where the key is `presentation` and the value is a base64url encoded Verifiable Presentation.
+The VP Token MUST either contain a single verifiable presentation or an array of Verifiable Presentations which MUST be represented as a JSON string or an object depending on a format as defined in Section 9.3 of [@!OpenID.VCI].

 ## `presentation_submission` Element